Content

 Increase the amount of greenery in the borough

-• keep plants or herbs in window boxes
+Keep plants or herbs in window boxes.

 10 ways to be more sustainable in your garden

-Volunteer in a local group
+Volunteer with a local group

 Barnet has more than 40 groups of Friends of Parks.